-The Guild's main electronic data platform is the University of Liverpool O: Drive, which has the capacity to restrict access to sub-folders to individuals and groups.
-Staff and volunteers are required to store data they handle on these platforms only as detailed within the relevant guidance.
+The Guild's main electronic data storage platforms are the University of Liverpool O: Drive and Microsoft Teams sites, which have the capacity to restrict access to sub-folders to individuals and groups.
+Staff and members are required to store data they handle on these platforms only as detailed within the relevant guidance.